Foundations of Art Therapy for Professionals

 Please register as soon as possible to avoid disappointment.

-The course is co-facilitated by two qualified, professional art therapists, Dr. Janine Brophy-Dixon and Carla Temple, which ensures a smooth learning pace and a strong holding of the group.
-Each facilitator comes with a wealth of knowledge with diverse but complementary work experiences, and individual expertise which enriches the workshops with real case examples.
+The course is co-facilitated by qualified, professional art therapist, Dr. Janine Brophy-Dixon, which ensures a smooth learning pace and a strong holding of the group.
+The facilitator comes with a wealth of knowledge with diverse but complementary work experiences, and individual expertise which enriches the workshops with real case examples.
 This provides participants with a broad, thorough and integrated understanding of this method of art therapy practice.

 Dr. Janine Brophy-Dixon (PhD)